oroinc/documentation/backend/api/post-processors.rst

         }
     }

-2. Register the post processor in the dependency injection container using the ``oro.api.post_processor`` tag with the ``alias`` attribute that contains a unique name of the post processor:
+2. Register the post-processor in the dependency injection container using the ``oro.api.post_processor`` tag with the ``alias`` attribute that contains a unique name of the post-processor:

 .. code-block:: yaml